berkansasmaz/ketum/README.md

 #### TRACK HEALTH

-Ketum provides you with simple and easy-to-read charts that track your website’s health, and you will have access to charts displaying your uptime, response time, and other test results
+Ketum provides you with simple and easy-to-read charts that track your website’s health, and you will have access to charts displaying your uptime, response time, and other test results.

 #### Instant Notifications